lowelltwong-alt/airca-fractal-decision-architecture/docs/integrations/README.md

 - level within the broader structure

 This matters because naming chaos weakens both human governance and machine interpretation.

-A fractal naming system should make it easier to understand:
-- what kind of artifact something is
-- how durable it is meant to be
-- where it sits in the architecture
-- how it relates to other artifacts
-- what level of review, refresh, or deletion control applies

 ## Interpretation and safety rules